Myles Straw Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.7 K/9, the fifth-best in MLB.
+- The pitching staff for the Yankees has a collective 9.7 K/9, the third-best in the league.

-- The Yankees' 3.68 team ERA ranks 10th across all MLB pitching staffs.
+- The Yankees' 3.63 team ERA ranks 10th among all league pitching staffs.

-- Yankees pitchers combine to rank 15th in baseball in home runs given up (31 total, one per game).
+- Yankees pitchers combine to rank 11th in baseball in home runs surrendered (31 total, one per game).

-- Cole (5-0) gets the starting nod for the Yankees in his seventh start of the season.
-He has a 1.11 ERA in 40 2/3 innings pitched, with 44 strikeouts.
+- The Yankees are sending Schmidt (0-3) to make his seventh start of the season.
+He is 0-3 with a 6.84 ERA and 32 strikeouts in 25 2/3 innings pitched.

-- The righty's last appearance came on Friday against the Texas Rangers, when he tossed 6 2/3 innings, surrendering two earned runs while allowing six hits.
+- The right-hander last pitched on Saturday against the Texas Rangers, when he went five innings, allowing five earned runs while giving up 10 hits.

+- The 27-year-old has amassed an ERA of 6.84, with 11.5 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .321 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.